 Process of making a claim for gynaecological and obstetric injury compensation *

 Claiming compensation for medical negligence * following a gynaecological procedure differs from personal injury claims *, in that Injuries Board do not review medical negligence claims *.
-Therefore, the claim must be brought thought the courts.
-However, if the medical practice responsible for the gynaecological / obstetric injury offers an adequate settlement it is possible for your claim to be settle outside of court.
+Therefore, the claim must be brought through the courts.
+However, if the medical practice responsible for the gynaecological/obstetric injury offers an adequate settlement it is possible for your claim to be settled outside of court.

 The first step in assessing whether you have a gynaecological medical negligence claims * is to contact a medical negligence * solicitor; your best option is to contact a medical negligence solicitor who is a ‘Law Society of Ireland Practicing Solicitor’.

 In order for your solicitor to establish a medical negligence case * for you to claim gynaecological injury compensation * the following steps will need to be taken:

 - Contact a medical negligence solicitor *